booth-algo/RISC-V-T24/docs/noam.md

      - Started working on the testbench for the ALU as I had finished all of my modules

 - 26/11
     - Submitted the first verion of the ALU testbench.
 Got some feedback from William.
-Still implementing it.
+Still implementing it